Quest for the perfect mapo tofu!

 +

-RECIPE 1: I’ll be honest – I hardly followed the recipe.
+RECIPE 1: The first time I made this, I wrote: “I hardly followed the recipe.
 I made my own low-sodium versions of bean paste, since I ran out of fermented bean paste a few months ago.
 I combined miso, a homemade version of hoisin with peanut butter and tamari… the substitutions were a mess.
 Sherry for Shaoxing wine, sesame oil for peanut oil… I barely had anything the recipe called for at all.
 But this was still one of the best things I made all winter.

 +

-RECIPE 2: I was worried it’d be too spicy, so I cut the bean paste from 3T to 2T.
-It wasn’t spicy enough last night, but the leftovers sat and got spicier and spicier!
+RECIPE 2: The first time I made this, I wrote: “I was worried it’d be too spicy, so I cut the bean paste from 3T to 2T.
+It wasn’t spicy enough last night, but the leftovers sat and got spicier!
 Today it was just perfect.
 I’d say cut it to 2T if you’re making it for tomorrow.
 Otherwise, go for the whole 3T!
 Very different from the super-sweet oyster sauce version.
 They’re both so good!
 I would say version two is a little more savory and simple, and recipe one is a little more of a flavor bomb, much saltier and sweeter.
 The first is perfect for American palates, and the second is great for people who don’t care for sweet food.
 I highly recommend both!
 I can’t wait to try iron chef Chen‘s recipe to complete this trifecta of tofu!

-edit: help I can’t stop eating this incredible spicy meal
+edit: help I can’t stop eating this incredible spicy meal”

 +